Murder of Michaela McAreavey: Trial

-The Major Crime Investigation Team (MCIT) of Mauritius Police Force faced severe criticism for its handling of the case and for claims by Treebhoowoon, who alleged that police beat a confession out of him, since he was subjected to three days of beatings by officers before he confessed that he strangled McAreaey because she caught him and co-defendant Sandeep Moonea stealing from her hotel room.
+The Major Crime Investigation Team (MCIT) of Mauritius Police Force faced severe criticism for its handling of the case and for claims by Treebhoowoon.
+He alleged that he was subjected to three days of beatings by officers before he confessed to strangling McAreavey because she caught him and co-defendant Sandeep Moonea stealing from her hotel room.

 Verdict

 On 12 July 2012, Judge Prithviraj Fekna told the jurors not to worry about the effect of any verdict on the reputation of Mauritius.
-He reminded the six men and three women that they were not politicians and it was not their job to protect the image of the country.
-"You have been told that this will have an international ramification and will affect the image of Mauritius… this is not your role," Fekna said.
-"You must not allow yourself to be influenced by this, you are not politicians, you have to base yourself on what has happened."
+He reminded the six men and three women that they were not politicians and it was not their job to protect the image of the country: "You have been told that this will have an international ramification and will affect the image of Mauritius... this is not your role.
+You must not allow yourself to be influenced by this, you are not politicians, you have to base yourself on what has happened".

 The case was originally scheduled to run for nine days, but the verdict came in its eighth week.
 After two hours of deliberation, the jury returned a unanimous verdict, finding Avinash Treebhoowoon and Sandeep Moonea not guilty.
 In a statement released after the verdict, the McAreavey and Harte families said that following the endurance of "seven harrowing weeks of this trial" there were no words to describe "the sense of devastation and desolation now felt by both families".

 Lawyers representing Treebhoowoon and Moonea called for all evidence in the case to be given to non-Mauritian investigators, describing Mauritius's MCIT as "incompetent".